 A peasant savory pie, that took me straight back in time and made me feel nostalgic but beautiful feelings take over my being.
 And it was so worth it.

 Alternatively you can stuff the pizza dough with some ricotta mashed potatoes, much like a gigantic flat gnocchi and then crisp it up.
-I usually make both, but I realized I was out of potatoes, story of my life, shocker really!
-So I made them all with sauerkraut.
+I usually make both, but I realized I was out of potatoes so I made them all with sauerkraut.

 I hope you give these a try on a chilly winter day.
-I mean, who doesn’t love a crispy savory pie stuffed with deliciousness ?!
+I mean, who doesn’t love a crispy pizza pocket stuffed with deliciousness?!

 Savory Pie Placinta Cu Varza Recipe

-- a batch of this rustic pizza dough
+- 1 batch this rustic Italian pizza dough

 - 1 yellow onion diced